 Add: When you register for a course on MyWCC, you ‘add’ the class to your schedule.

 Associate Degree: An associate degree is a two year degree which can be obtained at WCC.
-Associates degrees generally are around 60 credits.
+Associate degrees generally are around 60 credits.

 Bachelor's Degree: A bachelor's degree is a four year degree.
 Students can take their first roughly two years at Washtenaw Community College and then transfer their credits to a University to receive their bachelors degree which is generally around 120 credits.